peytoncordero/DRI25/command-line.md

 ## Viewing Data in the command line

 We saw that the `cat` command was not very useful for this large data set.
-Instead, let’s use another tool: the `less` command.
+Instead, let's use another tool: the `less` command.
 It allows us to get data one page at a time.

 ```console
 $ less nypl_items.csv